sjsussman/DOM-II/README.md

 #### Launch the project with npm

-* [ X Navigate to the root of the project with your command line.
+* [X] Navigate to the root of the project with your command line.
 * [X] Run `npm install` to download any dependencies listed in the `package.json` file.
 * [X] Run `npm start` to compile your project and launch a development server.
 * [X] Navigate Chrome to the URL indicated in the output of the `npm start` command.